 Hydrogen Cyanide- This gas will kill the maggot by shutting down its respiratory system.

-Naphthalene- This substance will work the same way as bleach to kill the maggot.
+Naphthalene- This substance will work like bleach to kill the maggot.

 Strychnine- A highly toxic alkaloid, strychnine will kill the maggot by affecting its nervous system.